Road-Balance/SRC-ROS-2/src_gazebo_controller/README.md

 ![슬라이드3](https://user-images.githubusercontent.com/12381733/164608714-075d64fd-afc7-406a-b378-9301993a8de2.png)

+> Care for combination of linear & angular velocity direction.
+If you confused, refer below images

 ## Step 3.
 Calculate front wheel velocity & steering angle alpha for each joints

 There's lots of equations for this `alpha`.
 I tried all of them and found best one empirically.